Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - providing repayment and appeal options

 Physicians and other practitioners are required to have sufficient and appropriate documentation to support the health care services they have identified as being provided in their submitted claims.
-The documentation a physician must be able to provide when requested must be consistent with the Patient Record Standards of Practice as established by the College of Physicians & Surgeons of Alberta (CPSA).
-Other practitioners must have documentation to meet the standards established by their college.
+The documentation a physician is required to provide when requested must be consistent with the Patient Record Standards of Practice as established by the College of Physicians & Surgeons of Alberta (CPSA).
+Other practitioners must have documentation to meet the standards or minimum expectations established by their college or as required by Alberta Health.

 Administrative fairness is about natural justice, due process, and procedural fairness.
 During a compliance review, the Alberta government adheres to the following administrative fairness objectives: